Corporate Governance

 A standard amount is determined for each job title according to responsibilities.
 The standard amount is set at a level that ensures market competitiveness and strengthens the motivation of each Director to make a contribution.

-3. 3) Matters concerning performance-linked remuneration, etc.
+3. 3) Matters concerning performance-linked remuneration

 1. a.
-Representative Director
+For Representative Directors

-The monetary remuneration portion of performance-linked remuneration shall be based on the consolidated operating income of the Morinaga Group, and the stock compensation (non-monetary remuneration) portion shall be based on medium- to long-term ESG numerical targets (the affirmative response rate in a Morinaga Group employee awareness survey and the ESG score result from an external evaluation organization).
+The indicators for performance-linked remuneration are the Group’s consolidated operating income for the monetary remuneration portion, and the medium- to long-term ESG numerical targets (the rate of positive responses to the Group’s employee awareness survey and the ESG score results from an external evaluation agency) for the stock compensation (non-monetary remuneration) portion.

 4. 4) Content of non-monetary remuneration